Sigma Phi Epsilon Literary Society: History

+During its first few years, Sigma Phi Epsilon used part of the first floor of Beecher Hall, Phi Alpha Literary Society's Trophy Room, for its meetings.
+The members, along with other women of the college, convinced the college that there needed to be a Women's Building.
+In 1924, the David A. Smith House became the property of Illinois College and was given to the female societies to use as their meeting place.
+Sigma Phi Epsilon was given a large room on the second floor of the house and still resides there today.

+Symbols

+The Sigma Phi Epsilon motto is “Knowledge, Love, and Service."
+Its flower is the daisy.
+Its colors are yellow and white.
+Its nickname is Phips.

 The first meeting of the new society was held around a round table.
 From this table, it was decided that the society pin should also be a circle to represent the complete circle of friendship.
 A pearl was added to the center to stand for the individual girl enclosed within the circle of friendship.
-The daisy was chosen as the society flower and yellow and white would be its colors.

-During its first few years, Sigma Phi Epsilon used part of the first floor of Beecher Hall, Phi Alpha Literary Society's Trophy Room, for its meetings.
-The members, along with other women of the college, convinced the college that there needed to be a Women’s Building.
-In 1924, the David A. Smith House became the property of Illinois College and was given to the female societies to use as their meeting place.
-Sigma Phi Epsilon was given a large room on the second floor of the house and still resides there today.

-Sigma Phi Epsilon still exists today after 105 years.
-Sigma Phi Epsilon Literary Society is founded upon a history of literary excellence, community service, academics, and sociability.

-These organizations are deeply rooted in the life of the total college and are still units of campus rivalry as well as cooperation.
-Successful alumni of all ages help enhancing the prestige of their society in the eyes of the students.
-The time-honored ceremonies and traditional activities appeal to young people.
-The personal benefits are obvious.
-Whatever the reasons, literary societies have played an important role in the life of the college in the past and continue to be significant today.

-Sigma Phi Epsilon Today (2021)
+Activities

-Throughout the academic school year, Sigma Phi Epsilon participates in numerous community service projects including helping at the local soup kitchen, Big Brothers Big Sisters of America, volunteering at the Ronald McDonald House, and dog walking at the local Animal Control Center.
-Sigma Phi Epsilon members also continue to participate in judged Literary Productions.
-Active members are campus leaders, holding positions in campus organizations such as the Homecoming Committee, Student Activities Board, StudentForum, Student Senate, and more diverse, extra curriculum or organizations.
+Throughout the academic school year, Sigma Phi Epsilon participates in numerous community service projects including running bi-weekly Girl Scout meetings and volunteering at a local soup kitchen, Big Brothers Big Sisters, and the Ronald McDonald House.
+Sigma Phi Epsilon members also continue to participate in judged literary productions.

-Achievements

-Sigma Phi Epsilon continues to show academic success in many ways.
-The literary society has had Illinois College's Female Literary Society GPA Award and the Service Award for excellence.
-Many alumnae of Sigma Phi Epsilon have also been a part of Phi Beta Kappa Society.